hanslhansl/elden-ring-damage-optimizer/README.md

 The latest release can be downloaded [here](https://github.com/hanslhansl/elden-ring-damage-optimizer/releases).
 Windows might flag the application *elden-ring-damage-optimizer.exe* as unrecognized and potentially dangerous.
 It isn't, of course, but there is no way to convince Windows/Microsoft of the contrary (other than paying for an official certificate).
 The pop-up can be skipped by pressing *More info* and *Run anyway*.
 Alternatively, the project can also be [built from source](#Building).

 ## Usage
+To select the correct game data version, use *File->Choose Weapon Data*.
+See [Updating the Weapon Data](#Updating-the-Weapon-Data) if the desired version isn't present.

 ### Calculate
 ![calculate tab image](images/calculate.png)